-Arizona State University’s online MBA program is ranked among the top five in the nation by the U.S. News and World Report.
-The university offers two dual MBA and engineering programs, one that focuses on electrical engineering and the other on industrial engineering.
+Arizona State University’s online MBA program is ranked among the top ten in the nation by the U.S. News and World Report.
+The university offers two dual MBA and engineering programs, one focusing on electrical engineering and the other on industrial engineering.
 These two programs provide a rich blend of management and technical education to help them advance their skills and career.
 The online format allows flexibility for working professionals.
 What’s more, the courses are taught by the same faculty that teaches the on-campus program.

 All in all, a dual MBA/MS degree in electrical or industrial engineering can offer students the opportunity to gain a competitive edge.
-Both these dual programs are ideal for students who have set their sights on management level roles in engineering departments across various industries.
+Both these dual programs are ideal for students who have set their sights on management-level roles in engineering departments across various industries.

 The 60-credit program is divided into three segments: technical and engineering, bridge courses, and MBA courses.
 MBA topics include quantitative analysis, information technology, operations management, accounting information for decision-making, and economics for managers.

 For the engineering part of the program, students can choose one of many concentrations, such as biomedical engineering, computational engineering, aeronautics and astronautics engineering, materials engineering, systems engineering, mechanical engineering, and industrial engineering.
 Engineering students looking to advance their knowledge and skills and gain a deeper understanding of business and management principles will find much value in this program.

 The Samuel Ginn College of Engineering and College of Business offer a dual MBA and master’s in industrial and systems engineering degree.
 Industrial engineers who wish to move into managerial roles can opt for this degree.
 The dual degree saves students six hours of coursework when compared to individually completing both degrees.